Skip to main content

 On the What you have page, apply the relevant funding sources as desired to meet the capital requirement wants.
 As always, double-check that each line is set with the correct values and edit as needed.

-Your new Target-Map must be refined on the What you have page.
+Your new Target-Map must be refined on the What you want page.
 Click the relevant line item's description link or pencil icon to edit the following fields if desired:

 • the Category